deejross/mydis-old/SETUP.md

 Install Go
 ----------
 To install Go and related tools on macOS, it is recommended to use [Homebrew](https://brew.sh/).
 You can find installation instructions on their website.
 Once it's installed, you can continue to follow these steps:
-- `brew install go glide protobuf go-delve/delve/delve`
+- `brew install make go glide protobuf go-delve/delve/delve`

-If you already have these packages installed, please update them to the latest version: `brew upgrade go glide protobuf go-delve/delve/delve`.
+If you already have these packages installed, please update them to the latest version: `brew upgrade make go glide protobuf go-delve/delve/delve`.

 Next you'll need to setup a workspace.
 The first thing to do is setup your `$GOPATH`.
 Find a suitable location for the top-level folder for your Go projects (example: `~/Code/Go`).
 Create the $GOPATH environment variable in `.bash_profile`:
 - `echo export GOPATH=~/Code/Go >> ~/.bash_profile` (you can replace `~/Code/Go` with a different path if you prefer)